top of page

 A building permit is a written permission from a local authority having jurisdiction to build your project.
 Typically, a city though often counties, have this authority over unincorporated land.

 This permit involves a process of review and verification by the city to confirm that the project is complying with federal, state, local laws, and any other applicable laws.
-The number one point of this is to ensure the safety to the general public.
+The number one point of this is to ensure the safety for the general public and or occupants of the building.

 I bought plans on a website do I need an architect?